Support available for Children and Families

 - Mental Health Services for Children and Young People

-The Three Rivers Leisure Team have put together a wealth of resources to keep children and families active at home during lockdown.
+The Three Rivers Leisure Team have put together a wealth of resources to keep children and families active at home, whilst activities are still on hold.

 Save the Children offers ideas of ways to keep the children entertained during this period, with ideas of creative play, arts and crafts activities as well as recipes.
 The website also suggests ways of keeping kids calm and connected, offering tips on how to speak to your children about the current situation.